Lions Park in Waco, Texas circa Summer 2013

 More: Montana and Family

 After living in Texas and North Carolina, Molly and her family now call Montana home with Yellowstone National Park just a short drive away.
 Molly and her husband David have two children who also dabble in creative writing.
 Molly’s favorite memories include her son cackling about his stories of Sir Oblivious, Flergle Plop, or Rocket-Powered Submarines, and her daughter spinning the tale of Sir Pupsalot of the Ground Beef Table (also known as Oliver and Sir Prancelot) and his continuing battle with the tyrannical squirrel, Mr. Nutsobrain.
-The family also includes Oliver, a Shepherd-Lab, and Ranger, a Bearded Dragon.

 Education and Experience